kuhnst-akros-ch/mcp-ollama-docker/README.md

 - [Option A: Basic MCP Server](#option-a-basic-mcp-server)
 - [Option B: Basic MCP Server with Proxy](#option-b-basic-mcp-server-with-proxy)
   See what is sent to Ollama 📡

+### Ollama as Windsurf Brain

 - [Option C: Coming Soon](#option-c-coming-soon)

 ## Setup Instructions